Gaussian Process Aggregation for Root-Parallel Monte Carlo Tree Search with Continuous Actions: Methods

-Unlike previous algorithms that evaluate actions independently, \citet{kurzer2020parallelization} proposed two methods that exploit action similarity to aggregate all trees in the set $\mathcal{X}$.
+\textbf{Similarity Vote and Similarity Merge.} Unlike previous algorithms that evaluate actions independently, \citet{kurzer2020parallelization} proposed two methods that exploit action similarity to aggregate all trees in the tree set $\mathcal{X}$.
 A similarity matrix $K$, derived from Euclidean distances between actions, links their values.
-The parameter $\phi$ controls how distances map to similarities: a large $\phi$ yields highly selective similarities, while a small $\phi$ produces broader connections.

-\textit{Similarity Vote} (Algorithm~\ref{alg:sim_vote}) extends a root-parallel voting scheme \cite{soejima2010evaluating} to continuous action spaces.
-Using the similarity matrix $K$, it updates each action value through a weighted sum of the values of all other actions. \textit{Similarity Merge} (Algorithm~\ref{alg:sim_merge}) follows the same principle but additionally incorporates visit counts, reflecting their reliability \cite{chaslot2008parallel}.
+The parameter $\phi$ is used in constructing $K$ and controls how distances map to similarities: a large $\phi$ yields highly selective similarities, while a small $\phi$ produces broader connections. \textit{Similarity Vote} (Algorithm~\ref{alg:sim_vote}) extends a root-parallel voting scheme~\citep{soejima2010evaluating} to continuous action spaces.
+Using the similarity matrix $K$, it updates each action value through a weighted sum of the values of all other actions. \textit{Similarity Merge} (Algorithm~\ref{alg:sim_merge}) follows the same principle but additionally incorporates visit counts, reflecting their reliability \citep{chaslot2008parallel}.
 Actions with higher visit counts therefore contribute more strongly during aggregation.

-We note that, by default, Similarity Vote performs poorly when the reward function provides negative values, because its reliability assessment assumes that higher returns indicate better and more consistent actions.
+By default, Similarity Vote performs poorly when rewards can take negative values, because its reliability assessment assumes that higher returns indicate better and more consistent actions.
 When all values are negative, this assumption breaks down.
 To address this limitation of Similarity Vote, we add a constant positive offset to all returns in environments with negative rewards.